niacdoial/blemd/README.txt

 HOW TO USE: this section was too long, and moved to MANUAL.txt

-then, grab blender and unzip the contents of this repository in "<path to blender>/2.XX/scripts/addons_contrib/blemd" (please note that while another path may also work, "blemd" MUST be the name of the last folder, which the one containing all the '.py' files from there, you will be able to enable it  in the add-ons tab of the settings(it is in the "testing" category yet), and use it in file->import->nintendo BMD

 HISTORY:
 His history is long, and incredibly hard to trace.